Netflix/OpenVPCal/README.md

 There are a few terms used in this guide & in the UI which must be understood and correctly set.
 These colour spaces have different functions within the application:

 * **Reference**: the reference colour space in which every calculation is performed.
 For now, this is fixed to be ACES 2065-1.
-* **Input**: the colour space in which the camera plate have been pre-processed in.
-This is default to ACES 2065-1.
+* **Input**: the colour space in which the camera plate is when imported.
+This defaults to ACES 2065-1.
 * **Target**: the target colour space of the calibration
 * **Screen**: the colour space of the screen/LED wall intended to be calibrated, as seen by the camera used to shoot the calibration patches
-* **Camera Native**: the native color space of the camera used to capture the plates
+* **Camera Native**: the native colour space of the camera used to capture the plates

 #### Create new project/Load existing project